 The first page of the presentation must be the Market Chartbook Cover page (Market Charts:

 Turning Data into Knowledge) which includes the retail non-deposit investment product

-(RNDIP)/Not, May, Not disclosure.
+(RNDIP)/Not, No, May disclosure.
 Chartbook data is updated quarterly.
-Please check the
+Please

-effective date on the Cover page to be sure you are assembling the most recent information
+check the effective date on the Cover page to be sure you are assembling the most recent

-available.
-In Digital Market Charts, this is automatically added as the opening page of
+information available.
+In Digital Market Charts, this is automatically added as the

 The final page must be the General Disclosure page which identifies Global Investment Strategy